 The flood risk assessment method is based on analysis of NFIP data on repetitive flood loss properties.
 The NFIP defines repetitive loss (RL) properties as those that have received at least two NFIP insurance payments of more than \$1,000 each in any rolling ten-year period.
-As of February 2014, Union County had 707 such properties based on a query of the FEMA BureauNet NFIP interface.
+As of February 2014, Union County had 729 such properties based on a query of the FEMA BureauNet NFIP interface.
 Of this total, 38 properties were located within Union Township; this comprises 5.4% of the County total.
-Table X-X provides a comparison of the residential repetitive loss claims for Union County and Union Township.
+Table 18-5 provides a comparison of the residential repetitive loss claims for Union County and Union Township.
 The tables below include the number of repetitive loss properties, building and contents damages, the total number of claims, and the average claim amounts.
 Union Township has properties, and the total of claims on them is relatively small, as shown in Table 18-5.
-These properties are also shown in Figure 1-3 above.